Introduction

 To view the study plan files

-Master in Cyber Security plan Click Here
+Master in Cyber Security plan 2023 Click Here

 Transfer Conditions from Inside the University to Master in Cyber Security Program Click Here

-The Cybersecurity Program Click Here
+MCS Program Specification Click Here

 MCS-Student Handbook Click Here